 This one goes out to anyone who’s ever asked “Why doesn’t anyone listen to my podcast?”.
 It comes down to the most common reasons why indie podcasts fail to find an audience.
 Just brace yourself, these won’t be easy to hear.
-These are the top four reasons why nobody listens to your podcast.
+These are the top four reasons why indie podcasts fail.

 4 Reasons Nobody Listens to Your Podcast